SCOPE OF THIS CHAPTER

 - Seeking adult social networking sites and accessing web based relationships;

 - Uncharacteristic and risk related behaviour, e.g. sudden and/or provocative changes in dress, withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing;

 - The young person may deny or minimise and/or does not accept concerns;

 - The presence of a sexually transmitted infection (STI) and/or repeated STI or requests for repeat pregnancy tests and/or a confirmed pregnancy;

 - The history of the young person, frequency of contact with services and any factors that may make them vulnerable.

-In circumstances where there is a difference of professional opinion see Derby and Derbyshire Escalation Policy and Process (see Documents Library, Guidance Documents).
+In circumstances where there is a difference of professional opinion see Derby and Derbyshire Multi Agency Dispute Resolution and Escalation Policy (see Documents Library, Guidance Documents).